allegheny-college-cmpsc-101-fall-2023/sorting-algorithms-starter/writing/reflection.md

 TODO: You may need to design a custom experiment for certain sorting algorithms due the fact that there may be some algorithms that are inefficient!

-TODO: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!
+TODO: Document and justify your choice for all of the experiment parameters.

 ## Research Questions

 TODO: Clearly state at least three research questions that you want to ask and answer by using the `listsorting` program.
 You should provide the research questions in a list that where each list element starts with "RQ" and ends with a question mark.
-Make sure that the totality of your research questions cover all of the sorting algorithms provided by the `listsorting` program.
+Make sure that your research questions cover different aspects of the sorting algorithms provided by the `listsorting` program.

 TODO: You should provide the three research questions in a bulleted list.